top of page

 An amazing start to the 2025 toad migration - hundreds rescued already!

-It's been an amazing few evenings as February draws to a close and the 2025 toad migration gets under way.
-Our local toads, frogs and newts loved the heavy rain we had on Friday night and decided that was a REALLY good time to get going, and we have helped hundreds of them to get to their breeding ponds safely without being squashed by cars.
+The toad migration season started with a bang this year - we had an amazing few evenings as February drew to a close with some unusually mild weather.
+Our local toads, frogs and newts decided that was a REALLY good time to get going, and we helped hundreds of them in the space of 3 or 4 nights to get to their breeding ponds safely without being squashed by cars.
 Many were caught in the buckets by the toad fence which prevents them reaching the road, and lots of others were scooped up from the tarmac as they started the road crossing unaided.

 A beautiful Newt